AdminTurnedDevOps/AdminTurnedDevOps/README.md

 Michael Levan is a tech enthusiast and engineer at heart.
-He does Developer Relations (Dev Rel) at Octopus Deploy, a continuous deployment and automation tool.
+He is a Developer Advocate (Dev Rel) at Octopus Deploy, a continuous deployment and automation tool.
 He is also the Founder & Chief Engineer at CloudDev.Engineering LLC.
 Michael is a blogger, Azure developer, public speaker, author, all-around content developer, and utterly fascinated with DevOps and Cloud Engineering.

 - 🔭 I’m currently working on all things PowerShell, Python, and HCL that typically consist of automation in the Azure space.